alexhokl/notes/gcloud.md

       this program as described at Security Command Center Cryptomining Detection Best Practices and did not receive a finding or other notice from Google regarding the cryptomining attack

+### Duet AI

+It is a GitHub Copilot Chat-like product where it help suggesting how BigQuery can be used, suggesting and explaining BigQuery queries, explaining select BigQuery tables.

 ## Tools